robertthiesmeier/missing_data_seminar/README.md

 # Simple example to use multiple imputation

 This is the example used during the seminar to illustrate a simple case of MI.
+First we generate 3 variables and simulate a simple confounding mechanism.

 ```ruby
 *-----------------------------------------------